At times, our experience in Egypt so far had been hard, as told in Egypt – Part 1.

 Luxor – Kom Ombo

 We returned to our hotel by taking a ferry across the Nile.
-In front of us was the Luxor temple, but we had had enough.
-However, at night, we could see from the avenue of the ram head Sphinxes all lit up, from our room.
+Our hotel provided a great view of the Luxor temple, but we had had enough.
+Additionally, at night, we could see from the avenue of the ram head Sphinxes all lit up, from our room.
 One such avenue connected the Luxor and Karnak temples.
 I got a nice sunset video of the Luxor temple and the Nile.

 Valley of the Kings